Posted on Leave a comment

 Rehydration Recovery

-Energy support Muscle relaxation
+Energy support Muscle support

-Higher sodium tolerated Lower sodium preferred
+Higher sodium tolerated better Lower sodium often preferred

-Pairs with caffeine Pairs with magnesium
+Pairs well with caffeine or workouts Pairs well with magnesium or wind-down routines

 So… When Should You Drink Electrolytes?

-The best timing depends on your lifestyle:
+The best timing depends on your routine and what you want them to do.

-• Morning: Best for hydration, energy, workouts
+• Morning: best for hydration, energy, clearer starts, and workout prep

-• Afternoon: Good for post-exercise recovery
+• Afternoon: helpful for post-exercise recovery or long active days

 Final Thoughts